Not-Tan/lab12/LAB_GUIDE.md

 ## 🎯 Learning Objectives
 By the end of this lab, you will understand:
-- How to integrate with LLM APIs using LiteLLM
+- **Streamlit fundamentals**: Chat interfaces, session state, and reactive programming
+- **LLM API integration**: Using LiteLLM for multiple provider support
-- Implementation of tool calling for web search
+- **Tool calling implementation**: Automatic web search integration
-- Building RAG systems with FAISS vector search
+- **RAG systems**: Vector embeddings and document retrieval with FAISS
-- Best practices for AI application development
+- **Best practices**: Error handling, optimization, and AI application development

 ---